Technology at Momilani

 Minecraft and Game Based Learning

 Minecraft is an open-ended single and multi-player game world where students can explore and develop problem solving and critcal thinking skills.
 These skills are incredibly valuable when working towards a variety of learning objectives including STEAM.
 At first, students build structures for protection, but as the game grows players worked together to create wonderful, imaginative things.
 Students wil be given tasks, goals, and obstacles to overcome, which will in turn develop grit and perseverance.
-By completing these tasks, students wil gain a sense of accomplishment.

 Google Apps for Education (GAFE)